Explaining the process of working as a freelance data wrangler on a one-day film production as a short case study.

 Managing digital camera file-based media

-Managing, spot-checking and backing-up the large quantities of digital media files on a film set or shoot is generally now the responsibility of either a freelance Data Wrangler or a Digital Image Technician – DIT for short.
-With many years of experience of accurately managing and manipulating large quantities of broadcast standard digital media both an editor and a cameraman, my skills are ideally suited for these roles.
+Managing, spot-checking, and backing up large quantities of digital media files on a film set or shoot is generally now the responsibility of either a freelance Data Wrangler or a Digital Image Technician—DIT for short.
+With many years of experience accurately managing and manipulating large quantities of broadcast-standard digital media as an editor and a cameraman, my skills are ideally suited for these roles.
 I recently spent the day as a DIT on a drama shoot at Bloomsbury Ballroom in London for Tunic Media.

 Pre-shoot checks